-- (i) Information Security is everybody's responsibility.

-- 1 The Council's information systems are provided for business use.
-Reasonable personal use is permitted.

-- The Council reserves the right to monitor any aspect of its information and communications systems in order to protect its lawful business interests.
-Information gathered from such monitoring may be used to instigate or support disciplinary proceedings.

-- You should have no expectation of privacy when using Council information and communications systems.
-This includes computers, laptops, tablet PCs (e.g., iPad), and mobile or smartphones.

-- Breach of this policy will result in disciplinary action.
-Depending on the severity of the breach, this may include:

-- An informal warning from a manager

-- A formal written warning for misconduct

-- Dismissal for gross misconduct

-- Criminal proceedings

-- Civil proceedings to recover damages

-- include but are not limited to:

-- Pornographic or sexually explicit material

-- Racist, sexist, or homophobic material

-- Offensive material on any of the protected characteristics under the Equality Act 2010

-- Tasteless material (such as the depiction of injury or animal cruelty)
+- () Information Security is everybody's responsibility. - 1 The Council's information systems are provided for business use.
+Reasonable personal use is permitted. - 1 The Council reserves the right to monitor any aspect of its information and communications systems in order to protect its lawful business interests.
+Information gathered from such monitoring may be used to instigate or support disciplinary proceedings. - 1 You should have no expectation of privacy when using Council information and communications systems.
+This includes computers, laptops, tablet PCs (e.g., iPad), and mobile or smartphones. - 3 Breach of this policy will result in disciplinary action.
+Depending on the severity of the breach, this may include: - An informal warning from a manager - $\circ$ A formal written warning for misconduct - Dismissal for gross misconduct - Criminal proceedings - Civil proceedings to recover damages - 1 This policy refers in several places to things that "Others may find offensive".
+These include but are not limited to: - Pornographic or sexually explicit material - Racist, sexist, or homophobic material - $\circ~$ Offensive material on any of the protected characteristics under the Equality Act 2010 - Tasteless material (such as the depiction of injury or animal cruelty)

-- oxdots Exercise care and common sense in your use of information and communication systems. - ☑ Report any security-related incident to your line manager or our IT support team.
+- $\ensuremath{\boxdot}$ Exercise care and common sense in your use of information and communication systems. - ☑ Report any security-related incident to your line manager or our IT support team.